rkhamkar1977/ashutoshns.github.io/index.md

 Well, I'm just trying out **github pages**

-* Thinking of cresting a portfolio here
+* Thinking of 'creating' a portfolio here
 * Maybe will come in handy later